skywind3000/z.lua/README.md

 - **10x** times faster than **fasd** and **autojump**
 - **3x** times faster than **z.sh**
-- supports **posix shells**: bash, zsh, dash, sh, busybox, and etc.
+- compatible with **posix shells**: bash, zsh, dash, sh, ash, busybox and etc.
 - supports Windows cmd (with clink) and cmder
 - self contained, no dependence on awk/gawk